 Research and Writing

-My first book project, The Disinherited: A 20th Century American Literary History, offers the first cultural and intellectual history of the figure of “the disinherited” within post-1865 American fiction.
-Bringing together an eclectic archive that includes literary fiction, political manifestos, political propaganda, economic doctrine, and legal history, The Disinherited tracks the intellectual and cultural history of an idea; and, in so doing, it opens an aperture onto the history of race, property, slavery, reproduction, kinship, and rights in the Americas.
-Historically, “the disinherited” have been written out of the archival record: redacted from wills, cut out of family photos, and deleted from account books.
-I argue, however, that the history of the 20th century American novel should be told as a history of writing “the disinherited” back in.
-With this reframing, the American novel emerges as a rich site of political and ethical reflection of questions of historical exclusion, debt, and obligation.
+My first book project, The Disinherited: A New Literary History of America, offers the first cultural and intellectual history of the figure of “the disinherited” within post-1865 American fiction.
+Bringing together an eclectic archive that includes literary fiction, political manifestos, political propaganda, economic doctrine, and legal history, The Disinherited, interrogates how, when and why this idea speaks to the descendants of the enslaved, the colonized, and the proletarianized.
+Historically, “the disinherited” have been written out of the archival record: cut out of family photos, deleted from account books, and scratched out of wills.
+I argue, however, that the history of the twentieth century American novel should be told as a history of writing “the disinherited” back in.
+To trace the cultural legacy of “the disinherited” is thus not to locate a stable subject, a coherent political position, or a singular account of dispossession.
+Instead, it is to open an aperture onto the violently contested history of race, property, reproduction, kinship, rights, and reparations in the Americas.

 At present I am working on two articles related to this second project.
 The first,“The Classroom, the Cell, and the Laboratory: Prison Education as Experiment?,” exposes and assesses the impact of behavior science, behavior modification techniques, and theories of human capital on the development of prison education programs in the early 1970s.
 The second, currently titled "Sentimental Rubbish," interrogates the construction and representation of maternal attachment and mother-child bonding in accounts of America’s first prison nursery.